 We are super excited to have a ‘Dolphin Spirit’ blog with us today.
 Read on to see just why you should book a trip to see these wonderful creatures on your next trip to Scotland.

 “If one was to invent a creature that would appeal to the human aesthetic… we are most unlikely to conjure up an animal that lives in the sea, breathes through a hole in the top of its head and whose arms and legs have evolved into fins and flippers.” – Simon King, OBE (an excerpt from “On a Rising Tide” by Charlie Phillips).

 Charlie, despite being at the age where he should be off finding a girlfriend, is ever the mama’s boy and is rarely far from Kesslet’s side.
-Both dolphins have their own unique “friend groups” as well, and occasionally they will bring them down with them too.
-Charlie is a member of the infamous “Bad Boys Club”, a group of young male dolphins whose boisterous antics are known far and wide here!
-Kesslet is more often seen with the other mothers like Rainbow and Bonnie, but is not adverse to playing with the youngsters and showing them just how it’s done!
-Kesslet is now a mother once more to a brand new calf who is estimated to have been born on the 26th of August; both mother and baby are doing well, and we are delighted to watch them grow and learn together.
+Both dolphins have their own unique 'friend groups' as well, and occasionally they will bring them down with them too.
+Charlie is a member of the infamous “Bad Boys Club”, a group of young male dolphins whose boisterous antics are known far and wide!
+Kesslet is more often seen with the other mothers like Rainbow and Bonnie, but is not adverse to playing with the youngsters and showing them just how it’s done.
+Kesslet has recently become a mother once more to a brand new calf; we are delighted to watch them grow and learn together.

 A special thanks to Krystyna for writing with us and for sharing her beautiful photos.
 We particularly love the one of Kesslet and her calf Tooty!
 Make sure you pop over to their website

 and plan a fun day out for you and the family.
 If you are looking for somewhere to stay during your trip to Inverness, have a look at our collection of properties